wangchauyan/ShopbackQuiz/README.md

 See also the list of [contributor](https://github.com/wangchauyan/ShopbackQuiz/contributors) who participated in this project.

+## Github Issues

+- if the pagination field - per_page = 5, you will see so many duplicated data, for example, page3/4

 ## License

 This project is licensed under the MIT License - see the [License.md](License.md) file for details